Package-level declarations

 This should ideally only be called once.
 It constructs a new global scope, which is not associated to any AST node.
 However, depending on the language, a language frontend can explicitly set the ast node using ScopeManager.resetToGlobal if the language needs a global scope that is restricted to a translation unit, i.e. C++ while still maintaining a unique list of global variables.

 A scope which acts as a namespace with a certain name, which is prefixed to all local names declared in it.
 This could be a package or other structural elements, like a class.
-In the latter case, the derived RecordScope should be used.
+In the first case, the derived NamespaceScope, in the latter case, the derived RecordScope should be used.

 Represents the scope of a record or class, most likely created by a RecordDeclaration.